 You will have a good first degree with a minimum 2:1 (hons) in a relevant subject such as computer science, computing and informatics or data science.
 A postgraduate qualification such as an MSc in data analytics/science or a relevant subject would be advantageous.

 - computer sciences and IT

 How to apply

-Interviews are expected to be held at the company on 25 June 2018.
+Interviews will be held at the company on 3 September 2018.

 For further information please contact Dave Marshall.

 Click Apply to start your application now.
 This job will be available on Prospects until 13/08/2018

 Don't forget to mention Prospects to employers when you contact them.

 Closing date: 13/08/2018

 Additional job details